DO vs MD; not like choosing your favorite condiment!

-How do the DO vs MD admissions processes differ?
+Are the DO vs MD admissions processes the same?

 Generally, the academic markers are lower for applicants to DO programs.
-If your MCAT score and/or GPA is out of range or at the low end of what most MD programs are looking for, it may still be competitive enough to get you into a DO program.
+If your MCAT score and/or GPA is at the low end of what most MD programs are looking for, it may still be competitive enough to get you into a DO program.
 That said, DO schools don’t accept just anyone.
-The average overall GPA of those who matriculated into DO programs was a 3.56, and the average MCAT score was a 502.44 (from AACOM 2016 matriculate data).
-Those who matriculated into MD programs averaged an overall GPA of 3.7, with an average MCAT score of 508.7 (from AAMC 2017 matriculate data).
+The average overall GPA of those who matriculated into DO programs was a 3.56 with an MCAT score of 502.44 (from AACOM 2016 matriculate data).
+The average matriculant into MD programs averaged a 3.7 GPA with an MCAT score of 508.7 (from AAMC 2017 matriculate data).
 This points to significant differences in GPA and especially MCAT scores for MD/DO candidates.

 When it comes to the rest of your application (which is just as important as your GPA and MCAT score), there are subtle differences.
 MD programs seem to value research and publications more than DO programs, while DO programs place more value on clinical and volunteer experience.
 What I am not saying here is that MD programs don’t care about clinical and volunteer experiences (they do), or that DO programs don’t look for research hours and publications (they do).
 What I am saying is that research carries more weight on your AAMC (MD) application, and clinical experiences, especially with DO physicians, carry extra importance on your AACOMAS (DO) application.
-DO programs often cite their holistic approach to medicine when talking about their admissions practices, which means they are looking for applicants with a variety of experiences, not just great GPA and/or MCAT scores.
+DO programs often cite their holistic approach to medicine when talking about their admissions practices, which means they are looking for applicants with a variety of experiences, not just a great GPA and MCAT score.
 MD schools seem to be adopting this approach more and more as time goes on, but the GPA and MCAT numbers I shared don’t lie.

 Given that you’ll be taking the MCAT for either program, you’ll want to consider whether to give yourself that extra bump by taking an MCAT prep course.